wilsonify/wilsonify.github.io/content/recipes/CORN AND BASIL CHOWDER64.md

 about 2 more minutes.
 Add the salt and then three-quarters of the corn kernels and stir.
 Add

-the broth and let that son of a bitch simmer until the potato pieces are soft, about 10 minutes.
+the broth and let simmer until the potato pieces are soft, about 10 minutes.

 3 When the potato is soft, turn off the heat.
 Use an immersion blender and blend until that